 The Dreyfus Prize in the Chemical Sciences

 The Dreyfus Prize in the Chemical Sciences is awarded to an individual in a selected area of chemistry to recognize exceptional and original research that has advanced the field in a major way.
-The prize is awarded biennially and consists of a citation, a medal, and a monetary award of $250,000.
+The prize is awarded biennially and consists of a monetary award of $250,000, a medal, and a citation.

 2. Nomination letter (three-page limit)